-The bell rings at 8.40am at the start of the school day.
-If children arrive after that time, they must be brought to the school office by their parents, who will need to sign them in using the electronic signing in system.
-Children receive a late mark (L code on school register) if they arrive late, up until 9.15am.
-Any child arriving after 9.15am will be marked on the register with a U code, this mark is recorded as an unauthorised absence.
+The doors open at 8.40am at the start of the school day.
+If children arrive after 8.50am, they must be brought to the school office by their parents, who will need to sign them in using the electronic signing in system.
+Children receive a late mark (L code on school register) if they arrive late, up until 9.30am.
+Any child arriving after 9.30am will be marked on the register with a U code, this mark is recorded as an unauthorised absence.

 Lateness is monitored by the school's Attendance Officer and if a child is persistently late, their parents may be called in to school for a meeting to sign a punctuality contract.